SnootyMonkey/Falkland-CMS/docs/command-line.md

 ### Configure the system

-You can add a new taxonomy to the sytem.
+You can add a new taxonomy to the system.

 ```console
 Welcome to Falkland CMS v0.1!